information literacy

 SEVENTEEN YEARS!

 I’ve had a few accounts, but this was the holdout account and it’s formed the content of my KIP sensemaking framework for the past five years.
-(That’s okay, it’s just the end of a chapter since the framework and the data still exist and can used, and await other editors, curators, contributors, and researchers.)
+(That’s okay, it’s just the end of a chapter since the framework and the data still exist and can be used, and await other editors, curators, contributors, and researchers.)

 Closing this particular social media account and ending my association with that platform is a great loss for me since it’s been my lifeline.
 I’ve just closed the channel of the best news and opinion I’ve ever enjoyed with carefully vetted powerhouse lists and follows of the best civic participators and my custom search and consumption practices that have consistently generated sharp, expert, early insights into current events.